tamediadigital/h2o/README_RDKAFKA.md

 ### Kafka plugin for h2o

-[librdkafka](https://github.com/edenhill/librdkafka) is used to send log message to a kafka server.
+[librdkafka](https://github.com/edenhill/librdkafka) is used to send log messages to a kafka server.

 #### Build H2O without librdkafka
-`-DWITH_RDKAFKA=on` option can be added to cmake to exclude `librdkafka` from  h2o configuration.
+`-DWITH_RDKAFKA=off` option can be added to cmake to exclude `librdkafka` from  h2o configuration.
 For example:

 ```sh